 Accounting for corporate finance: overview of guidance

 This part of the guidance is intended to give HMRC staff an overview of the way corporate finance transactions may be presented in company accounts.
-However, HMRC staff should always first ask the advice of a local compliance accountant if the treatment of a corporate finance transaction in the accounts is not clear.
+However, HMRC staff should always first ask the advice of a local advisory accountant if the treatment of a corporate finance transaction in the accounts is not clear.

 There currently exists a suite of accounting standards in the UK.
 Subject to certain restrictions detailed in the respective standards themselves, entities may choose or may be required to prepare their accounts under one of the following: